a documentary film by

 We welcome your tax deductible donation.

-We currently have most interviews completed: Jody MacDonald, Daniel Fox (Nature photographer and spokesperson), John Francis (Planetwalker and National Geographic Explorer/UN Environmental Ambassador), Latriece Branson (Drum Like a Lady and Radical Adventures in Wellness), Lauren Kahn (Certified Nature Therapist) and Florence Williams, Journalist, Author and Podcaster.
-We are finalizing our interviews with Lyla June Johnston, an Indigenous public speaker, artist, scholar and community organizer, Mark Coleman, teacher, writer, poet and founder of Awake in the Wild, Ned Kahn, artist.
+Our participants: Jody MacDonald, John Francis (Planetwalker and National Geographic Explorer/UN Environmental Ambassador), LaTreice V. Branson (Drum Like a Lady and Radical Adventures in Wellness), Lauren Kahn (Certified Nature Therapist), Florence Williams, Journalist, Author and Podcaster, Lyla June Johnston, an Indigenous public speaker, artist, scholar and community organizer, Mark Coleman.

 John Francis